dirtyarteaga/docker-rest-websockets/README.md

 ## Installation

-Install the Amazon Elastic Beanstalk Client
+Build using docker-compose:

     docker-compose build

 ## Usage

-Run the server locally using docker-compose:
+Run all the services together using:

     docker-compose up

-Then visit the address:
+Then visit the frontend service:

     http://localhost:3001/